 Let’s look at the pros of swimming first before talking about the possible cons.

-First of all, swimming is a relatively low impact on the joints and since you don’t have to support your own body weight, it’s great if you are significantly overweight, have back pain, disabilities, etc.
+First of all, swimming is a relatively low impact on the joints and since you don’t have to support your own body weight, it’s great if you are significantly overweight, have back pain, have disabilities, etc.

 Swimming will allow you to exercise even if you are not able to walk, presuming you don’t have disabilities that prevent swimming as well of course.
 Different types of swimming and water exercise can be done with floatation devices, so you don’t have to necessarily be physically able or skilled to stay afloat on your own.